Stone Hill Church of Princeton: History

-The Morgan and Bawden Pastorates

 The Rev. Ed Morgan, founding pastor of Westerly Road Church.

-The Rev. Morgan was educated at Hotchkiss, a member of the Princeton University class of 1938, and a 1942 graduate of the Princeton Theological Seminary.
-He was a member of one of Princeton's oldest families of ministers, including a great-uncle, William Henry Green, who spent fifty years as a professor of Princeton Seminary.
-The Rev. Morgan had already been serving as the pastor of a Presbyterian church in Philadelphia when he experienced what he described as his true conversion to the Christian faith, a conversion which ultimately led to him accepting the call to be founding pastor of Westerly Road.
+Morgan was educated at Hotchkiss, a member of the Princeton University class of 1938, and a 1942 graduate of the Princeton Theological Seminary.
+His great-uncle, William Henry Green spent fifty years as a professor of Princeton Seminary.
+Morgan had already been serving as the pastor of a Presbyterian church in Philadelphia when he experienced what he described as his true conversion to the Christian faith, a conversion which ultimately led to him accepting the call to be founding pastor of Westerly Road.
 The number of children in the congregation grew rapidly, with the Sunday school including 85 children within two years of the congregation's founding.
 This led to the addition of seven classrooms and an assembly hall in the spring of 1959, and another ten room addition in time for the church's tenth anniversary in 1966.
 The young congregation was one of the first in Princeton to offer Vacation Bible School with attendance nearing 100 children by the summer of 1962.
 The church was also an early supporter of dedicated youth ministry, including supporting a Princeton chapter of Young Life when it faced opposition from other area clergy.
-In 1964, Ed Morgan said of Young Life that, "They reach a lot of teenagers who go to no church at all or who are indifferent church members.
+In 1964, Morgan said of Young Life that, "They reach a lot of teenagers who go to no church at all or who are indifferent church members.
 They present, in a rather unique way, what Christ can do for young people."
 The church's early commitment to children and youth continues today.